P-split formulations: A class of intermediate formulations between big-M and convex hull for disjunctive constraints: Formulations between convex hull and big-M

 The auxiliary variables $ \alpha^l$ can be eliminated by combining the first and second constraints in \eqref{eq:1-split_bigM}.
 Note that the smallest valid big-M coefficients are $M^l = \bar{\alpha}^l - b_l $, and by introducing this notation we can write \eqref{eq:1-split_bigM} as

-Thus, projecting out the auxiliary and disaggregated variables in the $1$-split formulation leaves us with the big-M formulation. \end{proof}

-By Theorem~1, the 1-split formulation is an alternative form of the classical big-M formulation.
+Thus, projecting out the auxiliary and disaggregated variables in the $1$-split formulation leaves us with the big-M formulation. \end{proof} By Theorem~1, the 1-split formulation is an alternative form of the classical big-M formulation.
 But the 1-split formulation introduces $|\mathcal{D}|^2 + |\mathcal{D}|$ new variables, so there is no advantage of the 1-split formulation compared to the big-M formulation.

-To obtain a strict relation between different $P$-split relaxations, we assume that the bounds on the auxiliary variables are \textit{independent}, as defined in the following:
+To obtain a strict relation between different $P$-split relaxations, we assume that bounds on the auxiliary variables are \textit{additive}, as discussed in Definition 3.